 How Can You Save Money on Foundation Repair?

 Foundation repair is expensive, and you may be tempted to try to cut corners to save money.
 However, your investment in your home is too important to risk subpar repairs.
-It’s worth comparing quotes from several local contractors to find a good deal without sacrificing workmanship.
+Compare quotes from several local contractors to find a good deal without sacrificing workmanship.
+Here are some other strategies you can use to save:

 What Are Common Types of House Foundations?

-The type of foundation you have will determine what problems you might face and how to best solve them.
-The most common types of foundations include a concrete slab, crawl space, cinder block and brick, basement, and pier and beam.
+The type of foundation you have will determine what problems you might face and how to solve them.
+The most common types of foundations include concrete slab, crawl space, cinder block and brick, basements, and pier and beam.

 Concrete Slab